 6. Study up on Ways to Boost Supply

 There are many ways to boost your supply.
 These include eating certain foods like oatmeal, taking certain natural supplements like Fenugreek, products to help increase supply, taking prescription medicine from your doctor, or pumping after feedings (on both sides), which naturally tells your body to produce more milk.
-The trick with any of these methods is to do your research and try various things!
+The trick with these methods is to research and try various things!
 Different things work for different mothers.
-I would recommend starting with the most popular ways to boost supply and then going from there!
-For a list of specific one-handed lactation snacks to increase supply, read HERE.
+I recommend starting with the most popular ways to boost supply and then going from there!

 7. Ditch the Pacifier (At the Start)

-For babies struggling with latching or eating well, I would recommend ditching the pacifier or the first month when trying to establish a good latch.
+For babies struggling with latching or eating well, I recommend getting rid of the pacifier for the first month when trying to establish a good latch.
 The best thing for them to suck on is you.
 It boosts supply, fattens them up, and helps them figure it out.
-Now, if they are naturally a great eater and you are producing like crazy, this may be unnecessary.
+This may be unnecessary if they are naturally a great eater and you are producing like crazy.
 But for those struggling to eat well, sucking can tire them out and leave them less than motivated to eat from you.
 This can make nursing take forever!
 And leave you feeling burnt out.

 8. Find What Clothing and Scenario Makes You Feel Most Comfortable Nursing

-While no women should feel embarrassed to nurse their baby and feed them, different women are comfortable with different things.
+While no woman should feel embarrassed to nurse and feed their baby, different women are comfortable with different things.
 Some women do not feel comfortable nursing in public, and some do.
 Some people want to use a cover, and some do not.
-While I do feel comfortable nursing in public, I do not feel comfortable without using a cover (and a larger one at that).
-Some women love nursing tanks or products like UnderCover Mama’s nursing tees that attach to any bra to make you feel covered no matter what you are wearing.
+While I feel comfortable nursing in public, I do not feel comfortable without using a cover (a large one).
+Some women love nursing tanks, nursing bras, or products like UnderCover Mama’s nursing tees that attach to any bra to make you feel covered no matter what you wear.
 But most importantly, find what works for you because a tense mama has trouble letting down their milk, so relax and enjoy it!
 Check out more of our breastfeeding essentials here.

 9. Pump at the Start